msg-systems/joolia/README.md

 A plattform to support your innovation!

-Joolia enables the management and oranization of agile innovation formats.
+Joolia enables the management and organization of agile innovation formats.

 ### Preparation
 ![Preparation picture](./public/preparation.png)